-Born in Duluth, MN Tony Kukich has been fascinated by art and making things from a very early age, which alternately confused and amused his parents and three sisters.
-Kukich is a multi-faceted artist who additionally works in pottery, painting, and drawing, though he is best known for his abstract figurative sculptures.
+Born in Duluth, MN Tony Kukich has been fascinated by art and making things from a very early age, which continually confused and amused his parents and three sisters.
+Kukich is a multi-faceted ceramic sculptor who also works in pottery, painting, and drawing.
 He studied art at Bemidji State University (BFA) and Indiana University (MFA).
-He has had a wide range of influential teachers including, Rimas Visgirda, Marley Kaul, Robert Brady, Kent Dawalt and Sandy Simon among others. his work has been shown nationally and internationally and is in many private collections, and has described as preternatural, existing in a place somewhere between the clear-eyed and quixotic.
+He has had a wide range of influential teachers including, Rimas Visgirda, Marley Kaul, Robert Brady, Kent Dawalt and Sandy Simon among others.
+His work has been shown nationally and internationally is included in many public and private collections and has won numerous awards including a National Society of Arts & Letters Career Award and a McKnight Fellowship.
+His work has been described as preternatural, existing in a place somewhere between the clear eyed and quixotic.
 And although he often explores difficult and complicated subjects, his work maintains a whimsical and sometimes cartoon-like quality.
-He is also a life long athlete who won a national championship in springboard diving as senior in college.
-With his partner Amy and his their cat The Black Olive, he now lives and works in Saint Paul MN.
+He is also a life long athlete who won a national championship in springboard diving and was recently inducted into the Bemidji State University Athletic Hall of Fame.
+He and his partner Amy live and work in Saint Paul, MN.